 Writing Center.
 Located in the heart of the Academic Enhancement Center on the 4th floor of Roosevelt Hall, the Writing Center provides free writing assistance to anyone in the university community.
 Tutors work with all writers, from all disciplines, on all projects, at all stages of the writing process—from brainstorming and understanding the assignment, to drafting and organizing, to revising and learning how to self-edit.
 Sessions may be one-to-one with an individual tutor, or in small groups working on the same assignment.

 The Writing Center focuses on helping students build strategies and habits for effective writing in any situation.
 Tutorials are limited to 30 minutes per session, but writers are encouraged to return for more visits at several points during each project.
-In addition to our sessions, other resources include homework and study tables, reference books, computers for researching and composing, handouts on particular grammatical challenges, and conversation groups for ESL writers.
+In addition to our sessions, other resources include homework and study tables, reference books, and computers for researching and composing.

 Although appointments are encouraged, walk-in sessions are sometimes available.
 The Writing Center is open approximately 40 hours each week, with both day and evening hours.
-For more information, call the Writing Center at 874-4690, log on to the Web site at uri.edu/aec, or stop by the Academic Enhancement Center on the 4th floor of Roosevelt Hall.
+For more information, call the Writing Center at 401.874.2367, log on to the Web site at http://www.uri.edu/artsci/writing/center, or stop by the Academic Enhancement Center on the 4th floor of Roosevelt Hall.

-Most tutors have been trained either as writing instructors in the College Writing Program, or as peer tutors through a course in writing consultancy (WRT 353).
-Anyone interested in becoming a Writing Center tutor should enroll in WRT 353.
+Most tutors have been trained either as writing instructors in the Writing and Rhetoric Program, or as peer tutors through a course in writing consultancy (WRT 353).
+Any undergraduate interested in becoming a Writing Center tutor should enroll in WRT 353.

-Student Programs and Organizations.
-Social, recreational, cultural arts, and coeducational programs are sponsored by many different offices and student organizations at the University.
+Social, recreational, and cultural arts programs are sponsored by many different offices and student organizations at the University.
 These events are funded by student fees, and opportunities abound for students to become involved in selecting and coordinating them.
 The Student Entertainment Committee sponsors an extensive series of social programs featuring concerts, local and regional musicians, other live entertainment, lectures, and films.

-Over 90 student organizations exist in which students can get involved.
-Covering a wide range, these organizations may be social, political, academic, or media-related; several represent special-interest groups.
+Over 120 student organizations exist in which students can get involved.
+Covering a wide range, these organizations may be social, political, academic, religious, or media-related; several represent special-interest groups.
+There are also about 30 professional organizations on campus related to academic areas.
 Thousands of students participate in the activities coordinated by these organizations.
 For information, students are directed to Room 210 in the Memorial Union.

 Office of Student Involvement and Experiential Learning.
 Staff members in the Office of Student Involvement and Experiential Learning create special programs and workshops that foster student involvement and offer academic opportunities outside the classroom.
 They advise student organizations in all areas of group dynamics, leadership, personal growth and development, and program planning.
 In addition, they coordinate Ram Tour weekend bus trips, the annual First Night/Welcome Week festivities for incoming students, and the annual A. Robert Rainville Student Leadership banquet.

 Student-Run Businesses.
 The Memorial Union offers students a number of opportunities to run businesses under full-time supervision but with a large amount of independence.
-Enterprises such as the flower shop, Memorial Union Technical Productions (sound and lighting), and the 193° Coffee House allow for management training and excellent work experience.
+Enterprises such as the Memorial Union Technical Productions (sound and lighting) and the 193° Coffee House allow for management training and excellent work experience.

-While all URI students have access to all that’s available on the Kingston Campus, they also find a range of unique services at the campus in Providence, including a bookstore, library, Academic Skills Center, and Child Development Center.
+While all URI students have access to all that’s available on the Kingston Campus, they also find a range of unique services at the campus in Providence, including a bookstore, library, Academic Skills Center, Office of Student Services, and Child Development Center.
 Please note: Providence is a non-residential campus.
-For more information on the range of opportunities at the Feinstein Providence Campus, call 401-277-5000 or visit uri.edu/prov.
+For more information on the range of opportunities at the Feinstein Providence Campus, call 401.277.5000 or visit http://www.uri.edu/prov.

 Procedures for the release and disclosure of student records maintained by the University of Rhode Island are in large measure governed by state and federal laws.
 Where the law is silent, the University is guided by the principle that the privacy of an individual is of great importance and that as much information in a student’s file as possible should be disclosed to the student on request.
 A current or former student has the right to inspect and review official records, files, and data directly related to that student.
 This right does not extend to applicants, those denied admission to the University, or those who were admitted but did not enroll.
 Some records are not available to students.